charanreddy-27/Vasyan-Bot/README.md

 Inclusi-AI Vasyan is a cutting-edge mental health support system, offering **personalized emotional well-being experiences**.

+"Vasyan" symbolizes "A gift of stability and peace for mental well-being."

 Built during the Microsoft Learn Student Ambassadors Project Cohort, it integrates powerful technologies:

 - **Flask** for the backend